kylenessen/monarch-phenology-inaturalist/docs/ARCHITECTURE.md

 - `observations`
   - `observation_id` (unique)
-  - core metadata (dates, place, coordinates, etc.)
+  - **core metadata we care about explicitly**:
+    - observation time/date (when it was observed)
+    - latitude / longitude (and any accuracy/uncertainty fields)
+    - place info (for filtering/summary)
+    - observer info (username / user id)
+    - notes/description text
+    - iNaturalist “research grade” / quality flags
+    - life stage annotation (when iNaturalist provides it)
   - raw JSON blob from the API (so we don’t lose fields)

 - `photos`
   - `photo_id` (unique)
   - `observation_id` (links back)
+  - photo URLs
-  - photo URLs + license info + attribution
+  - license info + attribution (still store this, even if we don’t filter on it in v1)
   - optional: a local file path / checksum if we download/cache images

 - `classifications`